MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/README.md

 ## Survey Questions
 1. What is your current Cumulative GPA (CGPA)?
 2. Which study method do you primarily use when preparing for final exams?
-(If your method varies depending on the subject, please choose your most beneficial and preferred one.)
+(If your method varies depending on the subject, please choose your most beneficial and preferred one.)<br>
-Written & summarized notes with highlights
+Written & summarized notes with highlights<br>
-Session with a teacher
+Session with a teacher<br>
-Online resources (e.g., revisions on YouTube)
+Online resources (e.g., revisions on YouTube)<br>
-Group studies with your friends
+Group studies with your friends<br>

 ## Analysis
 The analysis of the collected responses yielded the following insights:

-### Prevalent Study Method:
+### The most Common Study Method:
 ![Distribution of Study Methods Among Students](https://github.com/MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/blob/main/Distribution%20of%20Study%20Methods%20Among%20Students.png)

 The pie chart above suggests that “online resources” are the most prevalent study method used by the 2nd year CIS students at EUI in preparation for exams.
 Conversely, “group studies” appears to be the least common method, potentially representing close to 0% of students based on the chart!